 Way back in the early 1980s, when the company was just starting out, it achieved fast growth by combining direct-mail advertising with joint venture marketing.

 From about 1980 to 1995, for example, Agora grew its investment newsletter business from $1 million to $60 million, primarily through joint venture marketing deals.
 The proposition was pretty simple.

 Agora was very good at direct-mail marketing (but its employees had very little investment expertise.
 Rather than attempt to develop financial gurus in-house, Agora went out into the media marketplace and found investment writers who had newsletters with a small number of subscribers.

 Agora’s proposal to them was as follows: They would form a joint venture, with both sides as 50 percent partners.
-The partner would continue to own his subscribers and his editorial product, and would continue to have all the fulfillment obligations.
+The partner would continue to own his subscribers and his editorial product and would continue to have all the fulfillment obligations.
 The partner would hire Agora to act as his newsletter’s marketing agent.
-Agora would take all the risk with the marketing efforts and keep the revenue stream.
-The partner would get the new subscribers risk free.
+Agora would take all the risks with the marketing efforts and keep the revenue stream.
+The partner would get the new subscribers risk-free.
 In turn, the partner had to ensure that the deal worked for Agora, as well.